jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 #### Plugins Example
 To add a plugin you need to do the following 3 steps (using charting as an example):

-1. Install the plug as a separate package:
+1. Install the plugin as a separate package:

 ```npm i @adaptabletools/adaptable-plugin-charts```

 2. Import it into your code:

 ```import charts from '@adaptable/adaptable-plugins-charts'```

 3. Add it to the `plugins` property of *AdaptableOptions*: